AUTOMATING ESSENTIAL WORK

 Millions of people were deemed “essential workers” during the Covid-19 pandemic.
 To mitigate potentially dangerous exposure to the virus — for both workers and the public — critical sectors rapidly integrated artificial intelligence (AI) in the hopes that technology could perform this material, in-person work.
 ‘The Transformation of Essential Work’ is a National Science Foundation-funded project that investigated how AI was adopted and adapted by essential workers.
 As Co-PI’s, Sarah E. Fox and I conducted a multi-sited field study in two critical sectors: recycling sorting and janitorial work.

 Our research revealed the way that the imperfect operation of AI increased the amount of labor required of essential workers, and made their daily duties more complex and more technical.
 Essential workers responded with ingenuity, modifying AI infrastructure and their practices to improve AI on-the-ground.
-You can read more in our article “Patchwork: The Hidden, Human Labor of AI Integration in Essential Work,” published in Computer Supported Cooperative Work.
+You can read more in our article “Patchwork: The Hidden, Human Labor of AI Integration in Essential Work” (Open Access PDF) published in Computer Supported Cooperative Work.

 Representing the Invisible Work of Integration

-Read the pictorial (PDF) in the proceedings of the 2021 conference on Designing Interactive Systems.
+Read the pictorial (Open Access PDF) in the proceedings of Designing Interactive Systems.
 Or read the shortened magazine-article version for students in XRDS: Crossroads (PDF).

 The accomplishments of essential workers are everywhere — clean floors, sanitized tables, objects made from recycled plastics — though the activities themselves often occur behind the scenes.
 This illustrated article identifies a set of visual patterns (or “tropes”) that are used in news reporting on automated technologies being implemented in essential workplaces, and ultimately obscure workers.